CompassLabs/api_usecases/v2/fund_earn_account/typescript/README.md

-# Create Earn Account - TypeScript Example
+# Fund Earn Account - TypeScript Example

-This example demonstrates how to create an Earn Account using the Compass API TypeScript SDK.
+This example demonstrates how to fund an Earn Account by transferring USDC from your wallet to the Earn Account using the Compass API TypeScript SDK.

 ## Prerequisites

 - Node.js 18+ installed
 - A Compass API key ([Get one here](https://auth-compasslabs-ai.auth.eu-west-2.amazoncognito.com/login?client_id=2l366l2b3dok7k71nbnu8r1u36&redirect_uri=https://api.compasslabs.ai/auth/callback&response_type=code&scope=openid+email+profile))
+- An existing Earn Account
+- USDC balance in your wallet on Base

 ## Setup